OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Set in a 17th-century typically Canarian manor house with earth-red walls, immaculately tasteful styling and period charm in spades, the Hotel San Roque is hands down one of the finest on Tenerife.
-Individually-styled rooms are also brimming with original touches such as Rennie Mackintosh furniture, while some feature whirlpool tubs and the suite set in the watchtower boasts a rooftop terrace with sea views.
-A lovely secluded courtyard has a swimming pool and alfresco dining patio, but to top it all, as an adults-only hotels it makes the perfect setting for a romantic break for two.
+Set in a 17th-century, typically Canarian manor house with earth-red walls, immaculately tasteful styling and period charm in spades, Hotel San Roque is one of the finest hotels on Tenerife.
+Individually styled rooms are brimming with original touches such as Rennie Mackintosh furniture, while some feature whirlpool tubs.
+The suite set in the watchtower has a rooftop terrace with sea views.
+A lovely secluded courtyard has a swimming pool and an al fresco dining patio, but to top it all, as an adults-only hotel it makes the perfect setting for a romantic break.

-Originally part of a building designed by celebrated Canarian artist and architect César Manrique, this adults-only all-suites hotels takes luxury to the next level.
-Most of the 25 high-end suites open to terraces with fabulous ocean views, with some also adding whirlpool tubs for alfresco soaking.
-Upscale amenities include Nespresso machines, smart TVs and even private wine bars.
+Originally part of a building designed by celebrated Canarian artist and architect César Manrique, this adults-only all-suites hotel takes luxury to the next level.
+Most of the 25 high-end suites open to terraces with fabulous ocean views, with some also adding whirlpool tubs for al fresco soaking.
+Upscale amenities include Nespresso machines and even private wine bars.
 The entire hotel gleams a pure, clean white, while outside space is decorated with brightly coloured flowers around a super-swish sea-view swimming pool.
-Ultimately a contender for the best hotel in the whole Canaries.

-More than a little reminiscent of a Moorish palace, the five-star Gran Hotel Atlantis Bahia Real is quite probably Fuerteventura’s top luxury-level property.
+More than a little reminiscent of a Moorish palace, the five-star Gran Hotel Atlantis Bahia Real is quite probably the top luxury-level property in Fuerteventura and is a perfect pick for a romantic treat.
 At 242 guest rooms, it’s far from an intimate boutique property, though a deluxe spa, five restaurants and a chilled-out beach club make excellent use of the space.
-Fringed by the white sand beaches and dunes of Corralejo Natural Dune Park, the setting is also rather magical.
+Fringed by the white-sand beaches and dunes of Corralejo Natural Dune Park, the setting is also magical.

-With panoramas overlooking Maspalomas Beach, the upper levels of the Seaside Palm Beach feature some of the finest views in the Canary Islands.
-Its range of 1970s-inspired rooms were also designed by famous interior designer Alberto Pinto, and finished in fabulously bright, bold colours with retro-style furniture and fittings.
-Tucked away in the tropical gardens you’ll find the spa, offering a wide selection of massages and treatments, from aromatherapy and serum therapy, to ozone therapy and manicures and pedicures.
-There are also two thalassotherapy swimming pools, where you can relax and reap the benefits of the sea, before drying out in the sauna.
+Offering panoramas over Maspalomas Beach, the upper levels of Seaside Palm Beach feature some of the finest views in the Canary Islands.
+Its range of 1970s-inspired rooms were also designed by interior designer Alberto Pinto, and finished in fabulously bright, bold colours with retro-style furniture and fittings.
+Tucked away in the tropical gardens you’ll find the spa, offering massages and treatments (including aroma, serum and ozone therapies) and manicures and pedicures.
+There are also two thalassotherapy swimming pools, where you can relax and reap the benefits of the sea, before hitting the sauna.

-Former residence of the Marquis of the same name, La Quinta Roja is now a fabulous hotel, providing one of the finest examples of Baroque-style architecture on the island.
-The building dates back to the 16th century, and is set overlooking a beautiful historic square in the coastal town of Garachico.
-A lovely leafy courtyard and guest rooms with brimming with period charm complete a genuinely unique property.
+The former residence of the marquis of the same name, La Quinta Roja is now a fabulous hotel, providing one of the finest examples of baroque architecture on the island.
+The building dates back to the 16th century, and overlooks a historic square in the coastal town of Garachico.
+A leafy courtyard and guest rooms brimming with period charm complete a unique property.

-If you’re looking for a dramatic setting, the Parador de Las Cañadas del Teide is situated 2,000 metres above sea level in a ten-mile wide volcanic crater in Tenerife’s Teide National Park.
-It offers a charming mountain-lodge vibe finished in plenty of exposed wood and volcanic rock, plus a roaring fire to add to the snug feel.
-There are 37 cosy guest rooms, a heated indoor pool and two restaurants serving local cuisine such as rabbit and goat.
-It’s the stargazing opportunities that really make this hotel special, however, with two telescopes and a huge swathe of clear skies providing perfect conditions for exploring the nightly spectacle.
+If you’re looking for a dramatic setting, Parador de Las Cañadas del Teide is situated 2,000m (6,562ft) above sea level in a volcanic crater 16km (10mi) wide in Tenerife’s Teide National Park.
+It offers a charming mountain-lodge vibe, finished in plenty of exposed wood and volcanic rock, plus a roaring fire to add to the snug feel.
+There are 37 cosy guest rooms, a heated indoor pool and two restaurants serving local cuisine.
+For stellar romantic moments, two telescopes and clear skies provide perfect conditions for stargazing with your loved one.

 Hotels in the Canary Islands don’t come much more elegantly old-school than this former sugar plantation estate.
-Museum-worthy artworks and genuine antique furniture are scattered throughout this 17th-century hacienda hotel, which was renovated and is still run by the descendants of the first owners of the estate.
-It now overlooks banana plantations on the west coast of the island of La Palma, in the pretty village of Tazacorte, and within strolling distance of majestic cliff-trimmed, black volcanic beaches.
-The 32 individually-styled rooms are as ornate as the rest of the property, and with no shortage of luxury touches such as L’Occitane products and fluffy bathrobes.
+Museum-worthy artworks and antique furniture are scattered throughout this 17th-century hacienda hotel, which was renovated – and is still run – by the descendants of the first owners of the estate.
+It now overlooks banana plantations on the west coast of La Palma, in the pretty village of Tazacorte, and within strolling distance of majestic cliff-trimmed, black volcanic beaches.
+The 32 individually styled rooms are as ornate as the rest of the property, and with no shortage of luxury touches such as L’Occitane products and fluffy bathrobes.

-Taking its name from Fuerteventura’s aboriginal name, meaning ‘my land’, Hotel Rural Mahol is the first rural hotel on the north end of Fuerteventura – and just the second hotel of its kind on the island.
-This typical old Canarian country-style house dates back to the 19th century, and is built from a mix of local timber and volcanic rock.
-The nine rooms are rustic and quaint, with chunky wooden furniture and exposed stone walls, while facilities include a thousand-book library and outdoor pool.
-Its restaurant is particularly outstanding, serving delicious meals made from island recipes and locally-sourced ingredients.
+Taking its name from Fuerteventura’s original name, meaning ‘my land’, Hotel Rural Mahoh is the first rural hotel on the north end of Fuerteventura, and a lovely rustic bolt hole for couples looking to get away from it all.
+This typical, old Canarian country-style house dates back to the 19th century, and is built from a mix of local timber and volcanic rock.
+The nine rooms are characterful and quaint, with chunky wooden furniture and exposed stone walls, while facilities include a 1,000-book library and an outdoor pool.
+The restaurant is particularly outstanding, serving delicious meals made from island recipes using locally sourced ingredients.